stefancaspersz/oss-security-tools/README.md

    1. Malicious containers attacks
    1. Solarwinds
    1. Attacks on software developers
-7. Gaining visibility into your SSC
+7. Gaining visibility into your SSC - 30 minutes
    1. Use the VSSC project as the foundation
       1. Start with individual engineers and ask them to perform their own asset discovery process
       1. Then run tabletop excercises with engineering teams
-      1. Create lists, then when it matures, create maps
-8. **BREAK FOR LUNCH**
+      1. Create lists, then when it matures, create maps **BREAK FOR LUNCH**
-9. Target, Value, Patterns & Objectives [TVPO](https://github.com/6mile/tvpo) - 30 minutes
+8. Target, Value, Patterns & Objectives [TVPO](https://github.com/6mile/tvpo) - 30 minutes
    1. Target - Who or what is the focus of the offensive activities
       1. Is your target an application?
 A company?
 A open-source project?
    1. Value - The reason the target has been selected, or the benefit the target provides to an attacker